Asthma From My Son's Perspective

 Sometimes.
 It's not too often, but most of the time it comes from having to miss certain events that I could attend otherwise, such as a Scout activity where we'd be going somewhere cold, and I had been having problems with asthma.
 Every winter it happens, and I get annoyed.
 But, again, there are worse problems, so I try to keep it in perspective.

 Yeah.
 It's not hard or annoying to take my medicine, and it doesn't taste bad (well, it doesn't have a flavor at all, which is kinda nice).
 Sometimes I don't want to take it, but generally that is when it is 3:00 in the morning and I don't want to get up and have a treatment.
-Most of the time however, I'm the one that get's my medicine, instead of waiting for my mom to say something about it.
+Most of the time however, I'm the one that gets my inhaler or nebulizer ready, instead of waiting for my mom to say something about it.
 It isn't hard, and it is beneficial.
 Win-win situation.

 #4.
 I'll be rolling all the Social questions into this one.